 If you’ve been an accountant for years and are pursuing one of the many CPA career options, putting your exam progress in a notable spot is a beneficial move.

 If you’re trying to land your first accounting job, you probably don’t have a lot of applicable work experience.
 But if you have passed all or most of the CPA Exam, you’ll want to highlight your exam success specifically.

-Giving your CPA Exam experience the spotlight is also a good idea if you’re a student looking for an accounting internship and you’ve already passed a sections or two.
+Giving your CPA Exam experience the spotlight is also a good idea if you’re a student looking for an accounting internship and you’ve already passed a section or two.

 Research the position you desire and see if your history with the CPA could set your resume apart.
 If it will, insert a section called Certifications near the top of your resume and detail how much of the CPA Exam you’ve completed so far.
 This section is even more essential if and when you have other certifications to add to it.
 We discuss improving your resume with other certifications further down this page.

 If you know your target company really prizes the CPA, you should mention your certification progress in your profile, objective statement, or summary statement.
 Wherever you put it, make sure it’s towards the top of the page.
 This will allow it to catch the eye of the company right away.
 Mentioning your CPA progress on your cover letter is also a great idea, providing it is relevant to the job you’re applying for.

 If something other than passing the CPA Exam is your greatest career strength, you can still include a Certifications section in your resume, but you’ll should keep it farther down the page.